leg100/cloud-build-status/README.md

   gsutil cp - gs://bb-secrets/build-status
 ```

+### Configure IAM

-Create a new service account:
+Create a new service account for use by the Cloud Function:

 ```bash
 gcloud iam service-accounts create bb-kms-decrypter
 ```

 Grant permissions to read the ciphertext from the bucket.
-Be sure to replace `GOOGLE_CLOUD_PROJECT` with your project name:
+Be sure to replace `${GOOGLE_CLOUD_PROJECT}` with your project name:

 ```bash
 gsutil iam ch serviceAccount:bb-kms-decrypter@${GOOGLE_CLOUD_PROJECT}.iam.gserviceaccount.com:legacyBucketReader \